 “Our founder and CEO supports all efforts that have a great impact on our communities.
 Her leadership and the leadership of our environmental clubs increase more awareness, and eventually, we were able to get folks excited about becoming a more sustainable campus,” said a PUC representative.

 For schools looking to make the transition from plastic bottled water, it has never been easier.
-PATHWATER is giving away free water refill stations for schools that commit to a ban.
+PATHWATER is giving away free water refill stations for schools that commit to a ban on plastic bottles.

 A message from PATHWATER Co-Founder, Ali Orabi:

 “It is my soul and sole mission to get every school in the U.S. and eventually the world to ban single-use plastic bottled water and install free water refill stations for students.
 Water is a human right and access to free; safe drinking water should be a top priority for the entire world, every country, and every school.
 Any school that has the desire to make this shift for students, I am here to help.
 Any student that wants to change their school for the better and make this shift, I am here to make that happen with you.
 You can connect with me, anytime day or night, and I will be there to make this shift a reality for your school.”

 Join the #RefillNotLandfill Revolution!